 - Serves on Division Council.
 Participates on Division Council conference calls.

 - Prepares and submits comprehensive reports on Association, Division, and ABA Board of Governors activity and action.

 - Follow and understand the current Law Student Division Bylaws.

 This position is expected to attend the following.
 Travel-related expenses are reimbursed by the Division, subject to guidelines.

-- ABA Annual Meeting in August (as officer)
+- ABA Annual Meeting in August 2021 in Toronto (as officer)